 If you’re not sure where to start, take the subway to Prince Street or, if on foot, head to the crossing of Prince Street and Broadway.
 Pretty much most of the major brands are found along Broadway.
 If you are looking for more boutique stores, then head to Prince, Broome and Spring Streets.
 Also, for art lovers, West Broadway has the most galleries.

 There is a Bloomingdale’s on Broadway, which is a bit smaller than the Midtown branch.
 It also has free wifi and free toilets (look for signs that say lounge/restroom) so is a good pitstop during your shopping spree.
-There’s also an Old Navy, here you can find cheap clothing for children and adults.
-Broadway is also home to stores such as Banana Republic, American Eagle Outfitters, H&M, Uniqlo and Topshop.
-In Addition, Forever 21 and Victoria’s Secret are located here, but it’s not only clothing.
+There’s also a big Nike store, with five floors full of sneakers and sportswear.
+Broadway is also home to stores such as Banana Republic, American Eagle Outfitters, H&M and Uniqlo.
+In Addition, Forever 21 and Prada are located here, but it’s not only clothing.
 Head to Best Buy for electronics or Crate and Barrel for homeware.

 Artists & Fleas SoHo

 Artists & Fleas is an indoor market with a few locations in New York, including one in SoHo, on Broadway.
 This branch has a collection of over 40 stalls offering a wide variety of unique, mostly handmade products.
 You can find art, jewellery, clothing and design pieces.
 Artists & Fleas SoHo is housed in an old sewing factory, giving it an industrial feel.
 Unlike the other locations, the market in SoHo is open daily.
 So, you can always head here for unique gifts or just to take a look around.